-Not everyone wears them, but personally, I feel quite vulnerable without them.
+Not everyone wears them, but personally, I feel quite vulnerable without mountain bike elbow pads.
 We all know what it is like to bang your elbow on a door frame, but banging it while traveling at 35mph in to some rocks is a bit more serious.
-A good pair of mountain bike elbow pads can give you confidence as well ads protection.
+A good pair of mountain bike elbow pads can give you confidence as well as protection.

 It is good to do some research on these, I have done it for myself and I am about to share my findings with you.